pumperknickle/AwesomeDictionary/README.md

 # Awesome Dictionary

-AwesomeDictionary is a pure Swift implementation of a Dictionary or an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
+Awesome Dictionary is a pure Swift implementation of a Dictionary or an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 Instead of using hash tables, it uses a radix trie, which is essentially a compressed trie.

 ## Features